cwebster85/carbon-intensity-tracker/Full Stack Tech Interview Test.md

-You are required to build a full stack web application that allows users to read DONE update delete store national carbon intensity values in front end application.
+You are required to build a full stack web application that allows users to read DONE update DONE delete DONE store TODO national carbon intensity values in front end application.
 Use the provided mock data to build the application.

 ## 🧪 Data
 - The mock data in `carbon-intensity-data.csv` should be used to seed the database during initial setup.
-DONE
+TO DO WHEN SETTING UP HOST DB
 - Carbon intensity values are in grams of CO2 per kWh DONE
-- Fuel mix data is in percentage of total generation DONE (last row removed as this appears to be an accidental summation of the fuel percentage rows with no table header)
+- Fuel mix data is in percentage of total generation - DONE (last row removed as this appears to be an accidental summation of the fuel percentage rows with no table header)

 ## 🔧 Technology Stack & Project Requirements

 - Backend: Node.js with Express (or preferably C# ASP.NET) DONE
 - Frontend: React or SvelteKit DONE
 - Containerization: Docker STARTED
-- Database: PostgreSQL (or SQLite for simplicity) with ORM preferred STARTED
+- Database: PostgreSQL (or SQLite for simplicity) with ORM preferred ADDED SEQUELIZE
+BUILD IT UP WITH MODEL/MIGRATION/SEED AND
+DATA READING ONCE CONNECTED TO POSTGRES DB

 - Version Control: Git (GitHub/GitLab) DONE
-- Types: TypeScript where possible DONE IN FE
+- Types: TypeScript where possible DOING
-- Testing: Unit and integration tests using Jest, Mocha/Chai (or equivalent in C#) DO THIS FOR GET REQUEST
+- Testing: Unit and integration tests using Jest, Mocha/Chai (or equivalent in C#) DONE FOR GET REQUEST (MOCK DATA)

 - A README must be included, detailing:
   - Setup instructions
   - Local development and Docker usage